Igorolivei/pycontacts/README.md

 PyContacts
 ==========
-PyContacts is a little project made with Python, Pyramid web framework and Jinja2.
+PyContacts is a little project made with Python, Pyramid web framework, MongoDB and Jinja2.

 Installing and Running (on Linux)
 ---------------------------------